VK00071-00085-2x1v

 enlarged vertical slice view

-With a bit more blue sky poking through at 4:18pm, the above northward view, 2 column stitch blend at 40mm, was the perfect color mix for the coming Easter weekend.
+With a bit more blue sky poking through at 4:18pm, the above northward view, 2 column stitch blend at 40mm, with more greens, was the perfect color mix for the coming Easter weekend.

 VK00770-00812-2x1v 6700x6000 pixels 2 frame 2 column 1 row 43 shot focus stack stick blend a6700 17-40mm @40mm